openqasm/openqasm/source/language/delays.rst

 Duration and stretch types
 ---------------------------

-The ``duration`` type is used denote duration of time.
+The ``duration`` type is used denote increments of time.
 Durations are positive real numbers that are manipulated at compile time.
 Durations must be followed by time units which can be any of the following: